Vizzuality/job-offers/_posts/2015-06-15-offer-full-stack-engineer.markdown

 * Participating in the development of project proposals
 * Mentoring your peers or giving talks to the rest of the team so they can learn from your experience

-## We value both technical and personal skills that include the following:
+## We value both professional and personal skills that include the following:

 Technical